rrgrau/InteractLog/README.md

 Copyright: Ronald Grau, Representational Systems Laboratory, University of Sussex

-Everyone can use, modify and resdistribute this software free of charge for non-commercial research purposes, provided the above copyright line is included in the distribution.
+Everyone can use, modify and redistribute this software free of charge for non-commercial research purposes, provided the above copyright line is included in the distribution.

 The /bin folder contains runnable JAR files of the different versions.